Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Storage Levels: Gas storage levels within the UK and Europe can influence prices.
 Adequate storage levels provide flexibility in meeting demand fluctuations, helping to stabilise prices.
 Low storage levels or concerns about storage capacity constraints can lead to price spikes during periods of high demand.

-Currency Exchange Rates: Natural gas prices are often denominated in currencies such as US dollars.
-Exchange rate fluctuations between these currencies and the British pound can impact imported gas costs and influence domestic prices.
+Currency Exchange Rates: Natural gas prices are often denominated in US dollars.
+Exchange rate fluctuations between these currencies and the British pound can impact imported gas costs and domestic prices.

 Regulatory Factors: Regulatory policies and government interventions, such as energy taxes, carbon pricing mechanisms, and market regulations, can all affect the overall cost structure of natural gas production, distribution, and consumption, thereby influencing prices in the UK market.